kenoseni/tenant-screening/README.md

 ## Installation

-Ensure you have Python installed (preferably Python 3.11+).
+Ensure you have Python `3.11+` installed.
 Then, install the required dependencies:

 create a virtual environment